50Fifty/50Fifty/README.md

 ### 👀 I’m interested in Software Engineering and Web Development!

-### 🌱 I’m currently learning Computer Science in university.
+### 🌱 I’m currently learning Computer Science in Nanyang Technological University (NTU).

 ### 📫 How to reach me: